Biden signs executive order promoting voting rights on 56th anniversary of ‘Bloody Sunday’

 No Republicans voted for the bill in 2019 or last week, when it was approved 220 to 210.

+John Ratcliffe, Trump’s former director of national intelligence, quickly accused Biden and Democrats of “trying to fix a problem that didn’t exist.”

+“For all the complaints that you heard about the election in 2020, the complaint that no one said was, ‘It was too difficult to vote,’” Ratcliffe said on Fox News Channel’s “Sunday Morning Futures.”
+“And yet, what [House Speaker] Nancy Pelosi and President Biden say is, ‘Well, we have got to remove obstacles from people voting,’ when, in fact, that really was not a problem.”

 Dozens of Republican-controlled state legislatures, meanwhile, are considering sweeping new laws that would restrict voting options ahead of the 2022 midterms.

-Critics argue that the proposed laws, which would restrict absentee balloting, early voting and other aspects of election administration, represent a cynical ploy to make it harder primarily for Democratic voters to participate.
+Some of the measures would restrict absentee balloting, while others would limit early voting and other aspects of election administration.

+One bill in Georgia would block early voting on Sundays, which critics consider a flagrant attempt to thwart Souls to the Polls, the Democratic turnout effort focused on Black churchgoers on the final Sunday before an election.

+In his remarks Sunday, Biden noted that in 2020, even with the obstacles presented by the coronavirus pandemic, “more Americans voted than ever before.”

 Mike DeBonis contributed to this report.